monitoring

 If you do not want to enable the multi arch boot image feature, you can modify the workloads node placement in the HyperConverged CR to include only nodes with a single architecture.

-The editor will be opened with the HyperConverged CR in YAML format.
+The editor opens with the HyperConverged CR YAML.

 Below is an example of how to modify the workloads node placement to include only nodes with the amd64 architecture, using node affinity: